Nantes: Venues

 Le Zénith Nantes Métropole, an indoor arena in Saint-Herblain, has a capacity of 9,000 and is France's largest concert venue outside Paris.
 Since its opening in 2006, Placebo, Supertramp, Snoop Dogg and Bob Dylan have performed on its stage.
-Nantes' largest venue is La Cité, Nantes Events Center, a 2,000-seat auditorium.
+Nantes's largest venue is La Cité, Nantes Events Center, a 2,000-seat auditorium.
 It hosts concerts, congresses and exhibitions, and is the primary venue of the Pays de la Loire National Orchestra.
 The Graslin Theatre, built in 1788, is home to the Angers-Nantes Opéra.
 The former LU biscuit factory, facing the castle, has been converted into Le Lieu unique.
 It includes a Turkish bath, restaurant and bookshop and hosts art exhibits, drama, music and dance performances.
 The 879-seat Grand T is the Loire-Atlantique département theatre, and the Salle Vasse is managed by the city.
 Other theatres include the Théâtre universitaire and several private venues.
 La Fabrique, a cultural entity managed by the city, has three sites which include music studios and concert venues.
 The largest is Stereolux, specialising in rock concerts, experimental happenings and other contemporary performances.
 The 140-seat Pannonica specialises in jazz, and the nearby 503-seat Salle Paul-Fort is dedicated to contemporary French singers.
 Nantes has five cinemas, with others throughout the metropolitan area.